feng-zhe/ZheQuant/README.md

 A framework to help build analysing system

 ## Notice
 This project is under developing.

+If you want to play around, please feel free to run it with the instruction under section "Usage".
+But if you want to use the stable version, please check the brach "stable"

 TODO:
-- write documentation for this project and each component
+- refactor the ZheQuant-webserver-backend so that
+    - remove the unnecessary pages
+    - create console page where user can input command and see the result

 ## Usage
+### Prerequisits
+- install [docker](https://www.docker.com/) and docker-compose.
+On some platform, the docker-compose will be installed with docker engine automatically
+- git clone this repository and go to its directory
-Please remember to use `git submodule update --init --recursive` to download submodules.
+- use `git submodule update --init --recursive` to download submodules
+### Run
+- use `docker-compose build` to build the components' images
+- use `docker-compose up -d` to run components' containers
+### Play Around
+- use `docker-compose run admin /bin/bash` to start the admin container.
+Then you can use `./main.py -g` to generate test data and play around.
+There is a user 'test' with password 'test' and some fake stock data generated.
+For more command, please refer to the document of [ZheQuant-admin-console](https://github.com/feng-zhe/ZheQuant-admin-console) or the `./main.py -h`.

 ## Technical Info
 ### Queue in Rabbitmq